PREVYMIS 240 mg concentrate for solution for infusion

 Hepatic impairment

-Letermovir unbound AUC was approximately 81%- and 4-fold higher in subjects with moderate (Child-Pugh Class B [CP-B], score of 7-9) and severe (Child-Pugh Class C [CP-C], score of 10-15) hepatic impairment, respectively, compared to healthy subjects.
-The changes in letermovir exposure in subjects with moderate hepatic impairment are not clinically relevant.
+Letermovir unbound AUC was approximately 81%- and 4-fold higher in adult subjects with moderate (Child-Pugh Class B [CP-B], score of 7-9) and severe (Child-Pugh Class C [CP-C], score of 10-15) hepatic impairment, respectively, compared to healthy adult subjects.
+The changes in letermovir exposure in adult subjects with moderate hepatic impairment are not clinically relevant.

 Marked increases in letermovir unbound exposure are anticipated in patients with moderate hepatic impairment combined with moderate or severe renal impairment (see section 4.2).